Africa–China relations: Diplomacy

 The Forum on China-Africa Cooperation (FOCAC), first officially held in Beijing in 2006, following two major ministerial conferences in Beijing and Addis Ababa in 2000 and 2003, is a triennial high-level forum between China and the African nations.
 FOCAC is the primary multi-lateral coordination mechanism between African countries and China.
 At the 2018 FOCAC summit, General Secretary of the Chinese Communist Party Xi Jinping emphasized the "Five Nos" which guide its foreign policy in dealing with African countries and other developing countries: (1) non-interference in other countries' pursuit of development paths suitable to their national conditions, (2) non-interference in domestic affairs, (3) not imposing China's will on others, (4) not attaching political conditions to foreign aid, and (5) not seeking political self-interest in investment and financing.

 In May 2016, ten African countries signed a declaration during a meeting of the China-Arab States Cooperation Forum (CASCF) which expressed appreciation for China's efforts to resolve its maritime and territorial disputes through dialogue and negotiation.
 The declaration also stated that the United Nations Convention on the Law of the Sea signatories should have the right to choose their own approach to resolving maritime issues.

 Various subregional multilateral groups in Africa, including the Economic Community of West African States (ECOWAS) and the East African Community (EAC) also engage with China.

-For a permanent UN seat for Africa, Nigeria, the largest African country, relies on Chinese support while Egypt looks to the U.S. for backing.
+Wafula Okumu of Pambazuka News wrote in 2005 that for a permanent UN seat for Africa, Nigeria, the largest African country, relied on Chinese support while Egypt looked to the U.S. for backing.

 In 2022, the African Union announced its move to establish a delegation with a resident Ambassador to Beijing, China.

 From 1991 until at least 2023, each Chinese foreign minister's first overseas visit of the year has been to an African country.
 In its relations with African countries, China has shown a willingness to grant diplomatic audiences at the highest levels to even delegations from the smaller African countries.

 As of 2024, China spends approximately US$1 billion on public diplomacy to Africa in the areas of media, education, and culture.